rogeriomq/test-zoox/frontend/README.md

 ## Used technologies

-- VueJS 3.x
+- VueJS 3.x;
-- Vite - is an opinionated web dev build tool that serves your code via native ES Module imports during dev and bundles it with Rollup for production.
+- Vite - is an opinionated web dev build tool that serves your code via native ES Module imports during dev and bundles it with Rollup for production;
-- TailwindCSS - A utility-first CSS framework packed with "semantic class names".
+- TailwindCSS - A utility-first CSS framework packed with "semantic class names";
-- Axios - Promise based HTTP client for the browser and node.js
+- Axios - Promise based HTTP client for the browser and node.js.